Sex Disqualification (Removal) Act 1919: Effects

 Subsequent reforms made the juror franchise more restrictive than it had been immediately after 1919.
 In December 1920, ten towns that had previously not been required to consider the wealth of the people they were selecting for jury service were newly required to do so.
 Crosby has found that this resulted in an immediate decrease in the number of women serving on these towns' juries.
 Two years later, the law was changed again so that all jurors now had to be registered to vote in the same place that they held their landed property.
 When this change was proposed, Parliamentary counsel noted that "In the case ... of (e.g.) a daughter who resides with her father in a house occupied by him and owns a small estate somewhere in the country, the position is that she is at present qualified as a juror, but in future she will not be.
 There are not, however, I should suppose, very many such cases, and I should think such as there are can safely be disregarded."

-Legacy
+Subsequent developments

+In section 1 of the act, the words "and a person shall not be exempted by sex or marriage from the liability to serve as a juror", and in section 4(2) of the act, the words from "and any enactment relating to juries" onwards, were repealed by section 64(2) of, and part I of schedule 6 to, the Criminal Justice Act 1972, which came into force on 30 March 1974.

 In 2019 the act was commemorated by the First 100 Years project, to recognise the impact of women in law since the act becoming law.